Hamz115/mcp-dynamic-extractor/README.md

 https://complex-website.com/long-article

-Use extract_unlimited_authenticated_content with empty credentials for unlimited extraction of public sites.
+Use extract_ultimate with empty credentials for unlimited extraction of public sites.
 Wait time: 15 seconds for initial load, then use progressive scrolling to capture everything.
 ```